RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 ### v1.1.0 (2026-03-??)
-- Added a new default tone mapping operator for full HDR rendering
+- Added a setting to switch between various tone mapping operators (TMOs) for full HDR rendering
+- Added the Vibrant TMO, which is the new default TMO
+- The old TMO is now called Filmic Neutral and is available as another option
-- Added a linear tone mapping operator that may be used with add-ons to achieve HDR output
+- Added the Linear TMO, which may be used with add-ons to achieve HDR output
-- Added a setting to switch between tone mapping operators
 - Increased the base exposure used with full HDR rendering
-- Adjusted how gamma works when using full HDR rendering
+- Slightly increased the contrast of lighting when using full HDR rendering
 - Improved how Fancy Atmosphere is rendered
 - Tweaked the colors used by Fancy Atmosphere
 - Tweaked sky light color Preset 1 (now called "Natural")